Border Patrol response to Uvalde school shooting marred by breakdowns and poor training, report says

-U.S. Border Patrol agents who rushed to the school shooting in Uvalde, Texas, in May 2022 failed to establish command at the scene and had insufficient training to deal with what became one of the nation's deadliest classroom attacks, according to a federal report released Thursday.
+U.S. Border Patrol agents who rushed to the school shooting in Uvalde, Texas in 2022 failed to establish command and had inadequate training to confront what became one of the nation's deadliest classroom attacks, according to a federal report released Thursday.
+But investigators concluded the agents did not violate rules and no disciplinary action was recommended.

-The review by the Department of Homeland Security's Office of Professional Responsibility is the first to specifically scrutinize the actions of the 188 Border Patrol agents who gathered at Robb Elementary School, more than any other law enforcement entity.
-A teenage gunman with an AR-style rifle killed 19 students and two teachers inside a fourth-grade classroom before a group led by a Border Patrol tactical team entered the room and fatally shot him, according to investigators.
+The roughly 200-page report from the Department of Homeland Security does not assign overarching blame for the hesitant police response at Robb Elementary School, where a teenage gunman with an AR-style rifle killed 19 students and two teachers inside a fourth-grade classroom.
+Nearly 200 U.S. Customs and Border Protection officers were involved in the response, more than any other law enforcement agency.

+The gunman was inside the classroom for more than 70 minutes before a tactical team, led by Border Patrol, went inside and killed the shooter.

 “The failure of arriving law enforcement personnel to establish identifiable incident management or command and control protocols led to a disorganized response to the Robb Elementary School shooting,” the report stated.
 “No law enforcement official ever clearly established command at the school during the incident, leading to delays, inaction, and potentially further loss of life.”

+Jesse Rizo, whose niece Jacklyn Cazares was one of the students killed, said that while he hadn’t seen the report, he was briefed by family members who had and was disappointed to hear that it held no one accountable.

+The report's authors said its purpose was to determine if agents complied with relevant rules and laws, and if anything could improve their performance in the future.

-A Border Patrol agent who lined up behind other officers who breached the classroom where the shooter was described the scene as “mass confusion.”
+A Border Patrol agent who lined up behind other officers who breached the classroom described the scene as “mass confusion.”

 “He was surprised by the number of people who responded to the incident and was unsure about who was in charge,” the report states.